USER MANUALS

 No

-(*) To support write operations, make sure that Hive type catalogs have the following property:
+(*) To support write operations, ensure that the Denodo Lakehouse Accelerator Hive catalog has the following property enabled:

 hive.non-managed-table-writes-enabled=true